joseooortega/Form-control-library/README.md

   - text -> Allowed letters and numbers.
   - email -> Allowed valid emails (some@some.some)
   - password -> Allowed only passwords that contain almost: one number, one lowercase letter, one uppercase letter and one special        character

-More input types will be uploaded in the future.